accimeesterlin/passportjs-with-express-session/README.md

-# Basic Passport Authentication without Express Session
+# Basic Passport Authentication with Express Session

-Simple Passportjs Authentication with Local Strategy without Express Session
+Simple Passportjs Authentication with Local Strategy with Express Session